 Marlene Baldwin earned her BM at the University of Maryland, She founded and has continued to direct the Baldwin Music Theater Camp.
 She has performed in several choral groups, including Winchester Musica Viva, Voce, and Washington Choral Arts Society.
 She has adjudicated numerous vocal competitions including NATS District and Regional Auditions, the Bland scholarship competitions, Virginia District Choir Auditions, Maryland All-State Choir Auditions and Maryland Show Choir Competitions.

-Kailbeth Chacin recently received a Master of Music in Performance from Shenandoah.
-She began her Doctor of Music Performance in Fall 2018.
+Kailbeth Chacin recently received her Doctor of Music Performance in Spring 2021.
 In addition to acting as a teaching assistant, she also served as Concertmaster and section leader of the Shenandoah Conservatory Symphony Orchestra.
 In 2017, Ms. Chacin joined the Teaching Artist faculty of the DC Youth Orchestra Program in Washington D.C.
 She currently performs with chamber and symphony orchestras in the Northern Virginia area.

 Hsin-Yi Chen has completed a DMA in Collaborative Piano at the University of Maryland, College Park.
 She holds two masters in Piano Performance and Collaborative Piano and a bachelors degree in Piano Performance, all from Shenandoah University, Winchester, VA.
 She is certified to teach Suzuki piano and has training in using the Music Mind Games curriculum.
 She has extensive experience accompanying choirs and theatrical productions